All the Nordstrom sales you'll want to shop this Black Friday

 Zwilling J.A.
 Henckels Four Star Self-Sharpening Knife Block & Knife Set ($199.99, originally $349.99; nordstrom.com)

-If you’re shopping for a chef or are a chef yourself, check out the beauty that is this self-sharpening knife block and knife set.
+If you’re shopping for a chef or you’re a chef yourself, check out the beauty that is this self-sharpening knife block and knife set.
 It’s 42% off too.

 ____________________________________________________________________________